 The Tesla Model X is a dog lover’s dream SUV.
 The spacious interior, the easy-entry Falcon wing doors, the quiet smooth ride, and Autopilot (see this full Autopilot review) are all hits with pets that ride in Tesla Model X. The interior configuration, in particular, is amazing since you can choose from several different variants, including the 5-seater standard to the 6-seater with a space in the second row that’s perfect for your pooch.
 Plus, you’ll have plenty of space left over in the trunk and the “frunk” (front trunk) to carry cargo and supplies.

 Thinking of getting a Model X?
-Use a Tesla Referral Code to get free Supercharging for life.
-But act soon, the offer ends April 30, 2018.
+Use a Tesla Referral Code to get free Supercharging for a limited time.

 Five-Seat Model X Configuration